Nikkivardon/Fail-Log/2019-05-12-week-1-fail-log.md

 # Week 1 fail log
 This first week has been a bit difficult.
-While I was able to follow the instructions and create the three accounts, it seemed to take me quite a while.
+While I was able to follow the instructions and create the three accounts, it seemed to take me quite a while to get used to so many new programs.

 ## First Annotation
-My [first annotation](https://hyp.is/kVL5clh7EemcYK_k_itFTg/workbook.craftingdigitalhistory.ca/introduction/crafting-digital-history/) was about my confusion setting up the DH Box account.
-I did not pay attention to the sign-up and accidentally chose the 24 account time frame instead of the month long account.
-Unfortunately, I only realized this after I couldn't login to my account anymore.
-I had some files in my DH Box account already which I have since lost.

-This exerperience taught me to pay attention to every step of the sign-up process also that I should download my file/work as well as copy a list of my commands (I learned that I can do this by typing ``ls`` into the terminal!)
+My [first annotation] (https://hyp.is/VQh2CnUDEemIWheYzpbd2Q/site.craftingdigitalhistory.ca/rubric-and-assessment.html) was about the weekly reflections through blog posts.
+I was not sure where, how or what format to complete these in.
+I was able to contact a classmate through hypothesis who directed me to a blog post that helped me start up a webpage through github.

 ## Second Annotation
-My [second annotation](https://hyp.is/1cuQqlh7Eem3qVOpwa1E0Q/workbook.craftingdigitalhistory.ca/introduction/crafting-digital-history/) kind of connects to my first one.
-I forgot my password at the end of the week and noticed that DH Box doesn't have a 'forgot password' retrieval option.
-Thankfully, I had learned from the experience of my first annotation and documented my workflow/downloaded my files I had in the DH Box.

-Perhaps, then, this is a great place to discuss the realities of some open access software.
-I realized that a feature like password retrieval is standard for many websites because they are actively maintained and you have one account forever.
-When you use open access software, you can be working in a precarious digital world.
+My [second annotation](https://hyp.is/kOzPoHUWEemMsHuZ4WAPtA/site.craftingdigitalhistory.ca/tldr.html)has to do with connecting to the team via slack.
+I could not get access to this at all.
+I eventually realized you have to ask the host of the group for access.
+I will try to ask the professor.

 ## Third Annotation
-My [third annotation](https://hyp.is/P-j0AFh8EemYXn9Z1Pmgww/workbook.craftingdigitalhistory.ca/introduction/crafting-digital-history/) was a case of me learning about where I download/install programs and plugins.
-When I created my Hypothesis account, I downloaded the plugin for Google Chrome.
-Later, I went onto the course workbook and tried to annotate, but I couldn't find the Hypothesis button.
-After searching for a while I realized that I was using the Safari browser.
-I switched back to Chrome and was able to annotate.

-This experience taught me about paying attention to where I install software and that these plugins are browser specific.
+My [third annotation](https://hyp.is/f-kBPnX7EemjFLcBvaEu7w/www.cambridge.org/core/books/history-manifesto/big-questions-big-data/F60D7E21EFBD018F5410FB315FBA4590) This is one of my first annotations in a reading.
+I really enjoyed using hypothesis as I do my readings.
+Interacting with the community and  my peers while also sharing my ideas as a student is a useful feature.
+Learning to use technology in this way fosters a great learning and collaboration environment.

 ## Comments/Concerns

-Overall, this week went well.
-It seemed daunting at first, but I soon realized that everyone makes mistakes, especially when they are learning new skills, using new software, etc. **Making mistakes is part of the process and necessary to learn.**

-I am a bit concerned about diving into GitHub next week, but I see there are instruction videos which I imagine will help a lot!
+All in all I am surprised by how much I've learned this week.
+I am also excited to dive into learning how to use github it seems like a useful tool.